 You're making the sign of the cross.
 I'm making my pencil its

 We drive about three hours to the put-in, making a few wrong turns along the way.
 No matter.
-Justas is, as always with us, in high spirits.
-He mentioned that he is hoping to line up some media interviews for Rosa and me at trip's end.
-This would give him some good publicity--and he deserves it.
-I'm happy to help him out with this, as he has been invaluable, and a real mentsch.
-He drove hours to reach us today, brought us a much-needed fuel canister, and shared his abundant knowledge of Lithuanian history along the ride, between business calls.
-He's always juggling projects, a very lively businessman with diverse interests.
-Rosa and I both note that he seems to take great pride in our journey across his country, and his role in it.
-This is a source of joy to me, a tiny but real act of tikkun, of healing, in a Litvak history in deep need of such measures.
+Justas is, as usual, in high spirits.
+He mentions that he's working to line up some media interviews for Rosa and me at trip's end.
+This would be good publicity for him and his business--and he deserves it.
+We're happy to support this, as Justas has been invaluable--and a real mentsch.
+He drove hours to reach us today, resupplied us with a fresh canister of fuel, and, between business calls, eagerly shares his ample knowledge of Lithuanian history along the road.
+He's a spirited entrepreneur, constantly juggling an eclectic array of enterprises and interests.
+He expresses great pride and intellectual curiosity in our journey across his country, and his role in it.
+This brings me joy; it feels like a small yet significant act of tikkun, of healing, in the long history of Jews and Lithuanians that is in deep need of such measures.

-We're on the river at 4:00 pm, our last and latest start of the journey.
-Justas drops us off at a lovely put-in beside a shady bridge over the Minija in the heart of Gargzdai.
+We're at the river around 4:00 pm, our last and latest launch of the journey.
+Justas drops us off at a gently-graded put-in beside a shady bridge over the Minija in the heart of Gargzdai.
 We're heavy-laden, with a fresh supply of food, and, for the first time, over fifteen liters of fresh water stashed in the hull.
-We're expecting to need it on the Curonian Lagoon, which is a bay of the Baltic Sea, as salt water does not make for either drinking or cooking.
-We take our last leave of Justas, tell him that we'll see him at expedition's end next weekend, and set out.
+We'll need it on the Curonian Lagoon, a bay of the Baltic Sea, where we're expecting brackish water that doesn't serve for either drinking or cooking.
+We bid Justas farewell for another week, until our expedition's end, and push off into the stream.

-Very shortly thereafter we hit another dam.
+A few minutes later, we hit our first dam on the Minija.
 Uztvanka.
 Ugh.
-We have come to know and loathe this Lithuanian word.
-Thankfully, we line the boat through fairly easily.
-We're getting good at this.
-Then we paddle for another hour or so.
-For the first time in three weeks, Rosa and I change positions in the kayak: she takes the stern and I move up front to the bow.
-But after just an hour or so, we switch back, both of us preferring our usual set up, where I steer and Rosa provides the power and tells me where to go.
-After three weeks of this, we've developed a good rhythm and a solid working partnership, so we're sticking with it.
+We've certainly learned and come to loathe this Lithuanian word.
+Thankfully, it's not too difficult to line the boat through this one.
+We're learning the drill.
+Below the dam, Rosa and I switch things up a bit.
+For the first time in three weeks, we change positions in the kayak: she takes the stern and I move up front to the bow.
+But after just an hour or so, we swap back, both of us preferring our usual set up, where I steer and Rosa navigates and provides the power.
+Over the course of the journey, we've developed a strong working partnership with a good rhythm, and we're sticking with it.

-The evening is gorgeous, my favorite stretch of river so far.
-The water is extraordinarily clear, with a decent current (so unlike the Nevezis) and just enough riffles, rocks, and snags to keep things interesting.
-After almost a week on the Nemunas, it is nice to be back on a smaller, more intimate stream.
-We feel much more "off the grid"--even if we really aren't.
-Lithuania is too small and ancient to have any real wilderness left.
-Still, both banks are steep and forested, giving the river a sense of wildness.
-Rosa puts it this way: the forest is hugging us.
-In stretches, we can almost imagine ourselves in Canada or northern Idaho--it is so green and boreal, with the stream dancing through the pines while the birds and frogs sing, vociferously, as usual.
+As evening falls, we glide down what may be our favorite stretch of river so far.
+The water is extraordinarily clear, with a steady current (most unlike the Nevezis) and just enough riffles, rocks, and overhanging branches to keep things interesting.
+After almost a week on the Nemunas, it's a pleasure to be back on a smaller, more intimate stream.
+Although there is no real wilderness left in a place as small and long-settled as Lithuania, this section of the Minija, with its steep and densely forested banks feels wild and free-flowing.
+Rosa puts it beautifully: The forest is hugging us.
+At times, we might imagine ourselves in Canada or northern Idaho as the river dances through boreal woodlands, with frogs and songbirds playing the tune.

-We make camp around 7:45, cook up pasta for dinner, and enjoy the long, golden evening in our campsite under the evergreens.
-It's a peaceful, meditative time, in honeyed light.
-Now, to bed.
-Tomorrow, hopefully, a long and happy paddle all the way to the Nemunas Delta.
+We pitch our tent around 7:45, boil pasta, and savor the lingering honeyed evening from our campsite under the pines.
+It's a peaceful, meditative time.
+Now to bed.
+Tomorrow, hopefully, a rigorous paddle to land's end at the Nemunas Delta.